 The welfare state has no future.
 It is only a question of what terms it will implode on and what will happen to the social welfare political infrastructure when it does.
 The violence in Venezuela and the slow death of Detroit give us insights into the coming collapse of the welfare state.

-One of the flaws in the math I posted above is that income is not distributed equally.
+The flaw in the math posted above is that income is not distributed equally.
 Half of the population is made up of children.
-We have 150 million adults, give or take.
 Some portion is too old to work, 10-15 percent, and some are broken in some physical or mental way.
 We know that half the work force is not working.
-We also know that most people are not making much more than $50K.
 That means the bulk of earnings are in the hands of a tiny minority.
 The super rich don’t pay taxes.
-This has been true since the kingdom of Ur.
 It is why the Reason Magazine guys noted that there seems to be a hard cap of about 19% on tax receipts.

 Economists, who have been wrong about every prediction they have made since Keynes first published, argue that the gaps can be bridged with credit creation from central banks and unlimited borrowing.
 This is being tested now.
 Obama has been borrowing and spending like you would expect from his kind.
 Debt is piling up at record rates to record levels.
 The fact that we have not had an Argentine collapse is proof it will never happen, according to the profession that is never right.